-The estimated genetic relationships for various measures of performance in tropically adapted breeds when finished in either a northern (subtropical) feedlot environment or a southern (temperate) feedlot environment are shown in Figure 6d-7.
+The estimated genetic relationships for various measures of performance in tropically adapted breeds when finished in either a northern (subtropical) feedlot environment or a southern (temperate) feedlot environment are shown in Figure 7.
 These results indicate that the relative genetic performance was similar in both environments for most traits, with the exception of P8 Fat Depth and Marbling Score.
 For these two traits there was some evidence that different genes could be influencing performance in the northern sub-tropical environment compared to the southern temperate environment.
-But, again, measurement difficulties could have influenced the result.